CIZOINC/1/ror/README.md

 eb deploy cizo-staging --label "<version>"  --message "commit `git rev-parse --short HEAD`"
 ```

-Once the deployment has completed and validated, use the following command to deploy that version to production
+Once deployment has completed and has been validated, use the following command to deploy that version to production

 ```
 eb deploy cizo-production --version "<version>"